rebeccabas/Mario/01-readme.txt

 Rubika Bashyal (078BCT068)
 Sadhana Panthi (078BCT069)

 Welcome to "Mario", our recreation of the classic platformer games of the Super Mario series.
+The library we have used is SFML.
+The library is already included in the project file and no additional setup is required.

 Compiling Instructions: